rivalrockets/rivalrockets.github.com/_posts/2008-03-04-ivys-disposition.md

 <p align="left">
   <p align="left">
-    I really liked this <a href="http://xkcd.com/387/">xkcd</a> comic from the other day, so I thought I&#8217;d share it with you guys.
+    I really liked this <a href="http://xkcd.com/387/">xkcd</a> comic from the other day, so I thought I'd share it with you guys.
   </p>